sleepybuns/atm-project/break-it.md

    the bank's command line interface).
  * Learning a user's balance without having access to their card file and/or PIN.

+Note that while you may not modify the bank or atm, you are welcome to disable ASLR on your VM.
+Please indicate if your attack relies on this.

 ## Deliverables